 Making these pieces stiff can help achieve this effect beautifully, giving life and dimensionality to the artwork.

-Interfacing is a great way to stiffen fabric, especially when making clothes.
+Interfacing is a great way to stiffen fabrics, especially when making clothes.
 It's like a secret helper that sits between layers of fabric and adds stability without being seen.

-You can find interfacing in different weights to match the kind of fabric you're working with.
-To use it, cut the interfacing to the shape you want.
-Place it onto your fabric piece, and then iron them together.
+Interfacing comes in different weights to match the kind of fabric you're working with.
+To use it, cut the interfacing to the shape you want, place it onto your fabric piece, and then iron it together.

 The heat from the iron activates the glue on one side of the interfacing, which sticks firmly to your fabric, giving it strength.